MEET OUR FAMILY

 outpatient midwifery birthing center care.
 Ashley is currently pursuing her Perinatal Mental Health Certification.
 She enjoys the challenge of continuing to learn, and loves sharing knowledge with both her peers and her patients.
 Ashley is excited to be apart of the Milk and Honey team and strives to provide compassionate, family-centered care while supporting families as they achieve their feeding goals.
 When she isn’t caring for families and new babies, she enjoys gardening, making music, baking bread, and spending time with her loving husband and very goofy dog.

-Summer is a recent graduate from the University of Arizona, where she earned her Bachelor's and Master's degrees in Speech-Language Pathology.
-She is excited to join the Milk and Honey family as a Speech-Language Pathology Clinical Fellow and is working to earn her International Board Certification in Lactation Consulting (IBCLC).
-She treats infant and pediatric swallowing disorders and will be learning how best to support breastfeeding dyads to meet their individual feeding goals.
-Summer has served in groups working towards creating safe and positive spaces for LGBTQ+, Black, Indigenous, and People of Color.
-She is passionate about incorporating these practices in her patient-centered care.
-Summer was raised in Flagstaff, Arizona, and enjoys visiting her family there often.
-In her free time, she enjoys hiking, cooking, listening to music, and playing with her dog.
+Summer graduated from the University of Arizona in 2022, where she earned her Bachelor's and Master's degrees in Speech, Language, and Hearing Sciences.
+She is a Speech-Language Pathologist and is working to earn her International Board Certification in Lactation Consulting (IBCLC).
+She treats infant and pediatric swallowing disorders and will be learning how best to support parent-infant dyads to meet their individual feeding goals.
+Summer is passionate about incorporating culturally responsive practices to cultivate safe and inclusive spaces for all parents via patient-centered care.
+Summer grew up in Flagstaff, Arizona, and enjoys visiting her family there often.
+In her free time, she enjoys hiking, cooking, and cuddling with her dog.

 Alice has lived in Tucson nearly her whole life, She has three amazing grown children – Lindsey, Grace, and Steven, who she could not be more proud of.
 She also has a beloved golden retriever named Peyton, who is very naughty but brings her great joy at the same time.
 She loves the ocean, being outdoors, hiking, and exercising.
 She has worked with insurance billing for many years, and is very grateful to part of this awesome community, surrounded by strong, beautiful women.